 Customer understanding and opinion of what constitutes poor water pressure is often misguided and easily confused with poor water flow.
 With the actual number of domestic customers on the low-pressure register being relatively small, there was a clear need to identify how important water pressure is to all customers – both household and business users.
 Careful consideration was required to understand how expectations could and should be managed across all customers.

 The overriding requirement was for qualitative research.
 However, given the small numbers involved and the misunderstanding of the wider customer base, Turquoise recommended a number of approaches to enhance understanding and to encourage a more informed discussion about low pressure.
 In particular, Turquoise undertook a mini-ethnography study amongst customers suffering with low pressure.
-The output from this was a short film used to demonstrate and highlight the issues faced by customers on a daily basis.
+The output from these depth interviews conducted in peoples’ homes was a short film used to demonstrate and highlight the issues faced by customers on a daily basis.

 In addition, we utilised our online homework platform to gauge respondent knowledge about low pressure in the form of a quiz and questionnaire prior to respondent attendance of qualitative focus groups.